MadHarlekin/X96-Mini-Armbian/README.md

 nano/vim/whatevereditoryoulike my-test.dts
 ```
-I adjusted my values to the following:
+I adjusted my values to the following and explain further down what they do, this also only the mmc section within the DTS:

 ```
 mmc@74000 {